|A Bit of Vectrex History|

 For those of you who share an interest in the Vectrex, I want to apologize for not sharing this information with you sooner.
 I hope these pages from my Vectrex collection makes some sort of amends.

-Since I have the platform and the room, I've placed these pages on my current project, RoadsideThoughts - a Gazetteer for the United States and Canada.
+Since the server for RoadsideThoughts has some free space, I've placed these pages with my current project, RoadsideThoughts ‑ a Gazetteer for the United States and Canada.

 In Closing ...